 AUD Analysis and News

-According to IG Sentiment, AUDUSD may continue to fall.
-For more information of client positioning, click here
+According to IG Sentiment, AUDUSD positioning shows that 66.5% of traders are net long, for more information of client positioning, click here

 — Written by Justin McQueen, Market Analyst